vivekd16/agentic/docs/deployment/index.md

   - Verify the .env file has been correctly copied into the Docker image
   - Check the container logs for any environment variable related errors

+### Deployment Not Updating

+If you've pushed a new Docker image but the service isn't using it:

+- Check that you pushed to the correct ECR repository
+- Verify that the image tag is correct (usually `latest`)
+- Make sure you forced a new deployment as described in Step 10
+- Check the ECS deployments to see if there are any errors during the update

 ## Cleaning Up

 To destroy all AWS resources created by Terraform: